kklingenberg/s3-event-bridge/README.md

 )
 ```

-This of course doesn't consider any other properties of the objects, which might
+This example doesn't consider any other properties of the objects, which might
 serve to catch weird error cases in which a reduce phase would not be
 wanted.
 For example, if the `output.txt` file is 0 bytes in size, you might
 consider that an error (discernible through the `Size` property).